cybergarage/uecho-go/doc/device_overview.md

 ### 3. Setting Observers

 To implement the device, you have only to handle write requests from other nodes because `uecho-go` handles other standard read and notification requests automatically.
-To handle the write requests, use `Object::SetListener()` as the following:
+To handle the write requests, use `Object::SetListener()` or `Object::SetRequestHandler()` as the following:

 ```
 type ObjectListener interface {